LJ1102/content/files/en-us/web/api/webgl2renderingcontext/drawelementsinstanced/index.md

 ## Examples

-The following example shows how to draw a given geometry multiple times with a single draw call.
+The following example shows how to draw multiple instances of a geometry with an index buffer.

 > **Warning:** The following is educational, not production level code.
 It should generally be avoided to construct data / buffers within the rendering loop or right before use.